prsai/ibotg/README.md

 * If you run ibotg on public IRC server you may experience some problems like being rejected/banned due to antibot policies, limit of number of connections, and/or antiflood measures.
 Also the nicks/channels created by the bot can collide with existing ones on IRC and/or can be registered by other users (at the moment ibotg doesn't support nick bots like "NickServ"), finally public servers can arise some privacy concerns; for all these reasons I recommend running your own private IRC server.

-* Initial pending messages are causing some problems to ibotg so they are disabled by default instead I recommend you use history command from telegram-cli (works only with an optional patch supplied, see Patching section).
+* Initial pending messages are causing some problems to ibotg so they are disabled by default, instead I recommend you use history command from telegram-cli (works only with an optional patch supplied, see Patching section).
 If you want to enable them at your own risk set PENDING_MSGS=1 in "tg" file.

 ToDo